Contrary to what you might imagine, life in a 55+ community can be robust and exciting.

 In fact, a Holleran Consulting survey of 57,900 respondents revealed that nearly 90% of senior living residents rated their overall satisfaction as good or excellent and 84.5% would recommend their senior living community to other people.

 If anything, it’s more convenient to live in a neighborhood full of prospective friends and planned recreational activities.

 So, what can you do to create a fulfilled life in a senior living community?
-We’ve got five tips for you today, all of which are beneficial for your health.
+We’ve got five tips for you today, all of which are beneficial for your health in retirement.